bluewitch/dwulf-manifesto/Obsidian Vault/Quotes.md

-    "The person who can smile when something goes wrong has thought of someone to blame it on.", "Were there fewer fools, knaves would starve. - Anonymous", "If you have to ask how much it is, you can't afford it.", "If money can't buy happiness, I guess you'll just have to rent it."
+    "The person who can smile when something goes wrong has thought of someone to blame it on.", "Were there fewer fools, knaves would starve. - Anonymous", "If you have to ask how much it is, you can't afford it.", "If money can't buy happiness, I guess you'll just have to rent it.", "Life is cheap, but the accessories can kill you."